 \textit{Induction Hypothesis:} Assume that up to epoch $E_{k - 1}$, all transactions are executed in a serializable manner.

-\textit{Induction Step:} By the induction hypothesis, upon $E_k$, all replicas must start in the same state (the consistent snapshot).
-Thus, all transactions in epoch $E_k$ are validated/committed against the consistent snapshot.
+\textit{Induction Step:} By the induction hypothesis, at the beginning of $E_k$, all replicas must start in the same state (the consistent snapshot).
+Thus, all transactions in epoch $E_k$ are validated and committed against the same consistent snapshot.

-By Lemma~\ref{l:ex}, the commit procedure produces an execution order $S_k$ of all transactions in $E_k$ equivalent to a serial execution at all replicas, such that $E_{k} = E_{k-1} + S_k$.
+By Lemma~\ref{l:ex}, the commit procedure produces an execution order $S_k$ of all transactions in $E_k$ equivalent to a serial execution at all replicas, such that the state at the end of the epoch is $E_{k} = E_{k-1} + S_k$.

-Since the state at the end of epoch $E_{k-1}$ is consistent among all replicas, and $S_e$ is serializable, the state at the end of epoch $E_k$ is also consistent among all replicas.
+Since the state at the end of epoch $E_{k-1}$ is consistent among all replicas, and $S_{re}$ is serializable, the state at the end of epoch $E_k$ is also consistent among all replicas.
 Thus, $\sum_{i=1}^{k} S_i$ is $S_{ser}$. \end{proof}